 In the 2008 Summer Olympic Games in Beijing, Phil and Todd won the gold medal match two sets to one against Marcio Araujo and Fabio Luiz Magalhaes of Brazil.
 Dalhausser made nine blocks in the championship match, with five coming in the deciding third set, putting the U.S. up to a 9-1 lead and eventually winning it 15-4.
 Dalhausser was named tournament MVP.
 Phil’s nickname on the tour was the “Thin Beast” and later became “Beijing Beast” after his performance in China.

-Phil resides in Manhattan Beach, CA with his wife, Jennifer Corral and 2 kids.
+Phil resides in Orlando, FL with his wife, Jennifer Corral and 2 kids.

 Phil lists his dad as the person he most admires because he has endured “many serious illnesses”.
 He also credits his old partner Todd Rogers (who was an assistant volleyball coach at UC Santa Barbara) with making him a better player.

 Internationally Dalhausser and Lucena won four times (tied for the most of any team) and claimed eight medals, which was the most on Tour.
 The duo finished fifth in the Rio de Janeiro Olympics.